pykaldi/pykaldi/README.md

 [MeetingBot](https://github.com/uhh-lt/MeetingBot) - example of a web application for meeting transcription and summarization that makes use of a pykaldi/kaldi-model-server backend to display ASR output in the browser.

 [Subtitle2go](https://github.com/uhh-lt/subtitle2go) - automatic subtitle generation for any media file.
-Uses pykaldi for ASR with a batch decoder.
+Uses PyKaldi for ASR with a batch decoder.

 If you have a cool open source project that makes use of PyKaldi that you'd like to showcase here, let us know!